Particles shut off shortly after level start (at least in Boomsky megawad) in Doom

-#5 Updated by Gary almost 7 years ago
+#5 Updated by Gary over 8 years ago

 Getting rid of that limit could also help.
 Dani talks about ho that would require rewriting the whole system from the ground up.
 Yet on the FreeSpace (a space simulator) Open source code, they just add a string of code to get rid of the limit and set it higher.
 I think Boomsky is a bug; not a problem with the limit.
 If you try the last stable (1.13.2), most particles, save from the barrel debris, seem to stick around.
 On Boomsky with 1.14, they don't take long to shut off on all levels.
 Too bad one can't force them to stay on because it makes me PO'd when they do that.

-#6 Updated by danij almost 7 years ago
+#6 Updated by danij over 8 years ago

 Allow me to clarify a couple of points: